-We are seeing an increase in hacking attempts with our own ICO clients, especially those with impressive investor interest.
+We are seeing an increase in hacking attempts from a variety of hackers (read more) with our own ICO clients, especially those with impressive investor interest.

 For example, Verasity.io, which launched last week, has seen a huge influx in brute force attacks and phishing scams after raising more than $33 million.

 We’ve been working with Verasity.io to help provide advice to all of their potential and current investors to minimise phishing scams, while assisting them to secure all potential penetration points.

 As more of our lives are made digital, the potential for hackers and scammers to make money online increases.
 They’re attracted by an alluring combination of:

 - A lack of regulatory authority for ICOs